-When David Johnston isn’t leading photography workshops and tutorials or hosting his popular photography podcast, Photography Roundtable, he can be found traveling the world taking photos to awe and inspire his viewers.
+When David Johnston isn’t leading photography workshops and tutorials, he can be found traveling the world taking photos to awe and inspire his viewers.
 He can now add contributor at Outdoor Photography Guide to his resume.
 We sat down with David to learn more about his work.
 Read on.

 Outdoor Photography Guide: How did you get started in photography?
 Specifically how did you make the leap into doing it for a living?